Skip to main content

 danger

-Once on the API permissions page, click Add a permission.
+1. On the API permissions page, click Add a permission.
 A window titled Request API permissions will pop up.
 Select Microsoft graph, the largest of the available icons.

-Click Application permissions
+1. Click Application permissions.

-Under Select permissions, there is a search box.
+1. Under Select permissions, there is a search box.
 Search for the following permissions in the search box by entering the first word - such as Directory - and by then expanding the Directory result to see the full list of permissions:

 If you wish to enable reading and writing to the user directory - being able to add or delete users - enable the following permissions: